 What will I study?

-The Print programme encourages students to explore print making and print culture – developing each individual’s creative potential while providing a broad range of methods and approaches of value and relevance to an expanded print practice.
-The Print department emphasises the advantages of evolving your practice – your ideas and methods.
-Students are encouraged to work across a range of disciplines through the lens of print exploring methods, techniques, skills and approaches to making art, including the traditional print making processes of intaglio-printing, screen-printing, book-arts and photography.
-Under expanded print methods you will also explore and develop work through collage, digital montage, lenticular imaging, rapid prototyping, video editing, projection mapping, animation, 2.5D animation and audio-visual installation.
-Drawing as an essential component of printmaking underpins these processes.
-Print has a reputation for adapting, co-opting and hacking technologies.
+Students are supported in gaining skills and critical knowledge across a range of methods, techniques, skills and approaches to art-making through the lens of print; these include the traditional print-making processes of intaglio-printing, screen-printing, lithography, book-arts and photography.
+Under expanded print methods, you have the opportunity to explore and develop your visual language through collage, digital montage, lenticular imaging, rapid prototyping, video editing, projection mapping, animation, 2.5D animation and audio-visual installation.
+Drawing is an essential component of printmaking and it underpins these processes; we embrace drawing in its most expanded sense including that which is made through digital devices, pen plotters and laser cutter.
+Print has a reputation for adapting, co-opting and hacking old and new technologies.
 You will be encouraged to innovate through your engagement with both old and new.

 Year 1